constatza/dlkit/README.md

 ## Inference Transforms

-DLKit automatically applies transforms during inference using configurations saved in the enhanced checkpoint format.
-This includes applying direct transforms to feature tensors before model invocation and applying inverse transforms to predictions/targets in the predict output. **No configuration files are needed** - transforms are automatically restored from checkpoint metadata.
+DLKit automatically applies transforms during inference using configurations saved in checkpoint metadata. **No configuration files are needed** - transforms are automatically restored and applied.

+### Configuration

-- Configuration: attach transforms to `[DATASET].features` and `[DATASET].targets` entries.
-Example (excerpt):
+Attach transforms to `[DATASET].features` and `[DATASET].targets` entries during training:

 ```toml
 [DATASET]